ricardoom/dominotrono/README.md

 ## Changelog

 ### Versions
+- 0.0.5
+  - Wrapped up the NBU content post
+  - Lots of CSS refactoring
+  - Minor styling updated here and there...

 - 0.0.4
   - Lots of content updates and styling fixes
     - clean up of redundant css